ExpressionEngine/ExpressionEngine/tests/cypress/readme.md

 `cd tests/cypress && npm install`

+## Configure Environment

+You can change the environment constants to match your local setup by copying the example file as shown below and modifying its values.
+This new file will be excluded from version control.

+`cp tests/cypress/cypress.env.example.json tests/cypress/cypress.env.json`

 ## Start PHP Server

 Copy the configuration file into place and then start the standalone PHP server